Werja/WS2812onRP2040/README.md

 With this module you can control up to 4 ws2812 LED strips with one rp2040 microcontroller.

-The class uses a maximum of 4 state machines and both cores to achieve a fast output.
+The class strip uses a maximum of 4 state machines and both cores to achieve a fast output.

 Each strip is represented as an object with number of LEDs, pin number, and brightness.

 Example:
+import neopixel2040 as np
-mystrip = neopixel2040.strip(100,22,0.5)
+mystrip = np.strip(100,22,0.5)

-The following methods are available for the object:
+The following methods are available for the strip objects:

         pset ( position, color ) sets the color at a specific position